 Here is a video where Sanjoyda talks about his music training.

 Sanjoy’s music gets featured in national TV and radio channels in India and other countries.
 He has been awarded the prestigious ‘Top-Grade’ by the Director General, All India Radio.
 He has 12 audio cds to his credit.
 These were published by different reputed music companies in India and the USA.
 He served as ‘Artist in Residence’ at the University of Chicago and University of Colorado at Colorado Springs, USA.
 He participated at the Plenary Session of UNESCO Conference and other important global events.

-Pandit Bandopadhyay is the Ustad Alauddin Khan Professor of Instrumental Music at the Rabindra Bharati University, Kolkata.
-He is also the Director of the S.M.
-Tagore Centre of Documentation & Research of Languishing & Obsolescent Musical Instruments, a research centre in the same university.
-He is the Coordinator of the UGC SAP-DRS Project of the Department of Instrumental Music, Rabindra Bharati University.
-He is involved in a number of research projects and is in the Advisory Boards of a number of universities in India.
+In 2017 he was offered the designation of Professor in Music by the Central University of Sikkim.
+Earlier, Pandit Bandopadhyay was the Ustad Alauddin Khan Professor of Instrumental Musicat the Rabindra Bharati University, Kolkata.
+Also, he was the Director of the S.M.
+Tagore Centre of Documentation & Research of Languishing & Obsolescent Musical Instruments, a research center in the same university and the Coordinator of the UGC SAP-DRS Research Project of the Department of Instrumental Music, Rabindra Bharati University.

 Painter Sushil Mishra derived inspiration from this rendering in Purvi.
 Here is his creation on canvas,… as it looks…